Cliff Vesting: Everything You Need to Know

 Companies put vesting schedules in place as a way to handle pension or retirement plans.
 There are other assets and benefits that can be specified.
 But they must meet the minimum vesting standards that the IRS outlines.
 These schedules are often used as a way to reward loyal employees.
-They have a large impact on the employee's equity package and how much it can be worth.
+They have a large impact on the employee's equity package and how much it can be worth it.

 Example: Vesting means that instead of receiving our money or assets immediately, we get them over a period of time.
-It is common to receive them over four years.
+It is common to receive them for over four years.

 - Year One: 25 percent

 - Year Three: 75 percent